Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 ### Task 1: Create automation account

-1. Browse to the Azure Portal, and authenticate at <https://portal.azure.com/>.
+1. Browse to the Azure Portal and authenticate at <https://portal.azure.com/>.

     ```
     http://portal.azure.com